-Once you’re done partying, make sure to get some grub before hitting the sack at one of the spots featured in our 17 Late-Night Food Spots Guide.
+Once you’re done partying, make sure to get some grub before hitting the sack at one of the spots featured in the 17 Late-Night Food Spots Guide.

 Transportation in Nashville for a Bachelor Party

 There are a lot of different ways to get around Nashville.
 For a big group, you can rent a party bus or limo.
-For smaller crews, cabs, Lyft, Uber, and the free downtown bus usually suffice.
-There are also pedicabs, golf carts, and bikes for more adventurous trips.
+For smaller crews, cabs, Lyft, Uber, and the free Downtown bus usually suffice.
+Pedicabs, golf carts, and bikes are also available for more adventurous trips.
 Links are below to the companies we recommend for each service.
 Also, see The Best Ways to Get Around Nashville Guide for more in-depth details.